Internet’s Best Low-Carb Baked Mayo-Parmesan Chicken (VIDEO)

 Trim the chicken, removing pieces of fat or ragged edges.
 I had two breasts that were extra-large, so I cut them in half and made 6 pieces.
 Pound chicken just enough to make each piece an even thickness.
 I used my trick from Juicy Grilled Chicken Breasts and cut small slits crosswise in the chicken.
 Then mix the mayo, poultry seasoning, garlic powder and pepper and stir in the Parmesan.

 Spray a baking dish with non-stick spray and arrange the chicken pieces in a single layer.
 (Choose the smallest dish you can use that fits all the chicken.)
 Use a rubber scraper to spread a layer of the mayo mixture over each piece of chicken.
 Bake in a preheated 375F/190C oven for 35-40 minutes, or until the chicken is firm and cooked through and the mayo-parmesan topping is nicely browned.
+Serve hot.

-Serve hot, with a low-carb side dish like Lemony Green Beans or Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese for a low-carb meal.
+This would be great with a low-carb side dish like Lemony Green Beans or Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese for a low-carb meal.

 More Tasty Recipes for Chicken: